IanWhitney/designisrefactoring/_posts/2015-03-01-refactoring-two-ways.markdown

 date: 2015-03-01T13:50:20-06:00
 ---

 I've spent the last few posts talking about design heuristics.
-In this week's post I'm going to return to the Refactoring part of _Design is Refactoring_ by showing two approaches you can take when following Extract Class.
+In this week's post I'm going to return to the Refactoring part of _Design is Refactoring_ by showing two approaches you can take when applying the Extract Class refactoring.

 The first approach is dangerous, unpredictable and painful.
 The second approach is safe, guaranteed and painless.
 Surprisingly, it seems that most programmers follow the first approach.